Resources for Undocumented Students in Higher Education

 This article was originally posted to the Generation Progress website.

-Below, we’ve highlighted a few scholarships for both undergraduate and graduate programs for which undocumented students are eligible.
+Below, we’ve highlighted a few scholarships for both undergraduate and graduate programs which undocumented students are eligible to apply for.
 Many other organizations have resources–whether that be their own scholarship lists, info on how to navigate financial aid, or general tips and recommendations.
 We’ve included an aggregation of those resources at the end of this post.
-If you have questions, or simply a resource to add, please contact Christian Smith at email@example.com.
+If you have questions, or simply a resource to add, please contact Christian Smith at firstname.lastname@example.org.
 For the previous version of this page, please click here.

 Highlighted Undergraduate Scholarships and Programs

 Closes: February 28, 2019 at 11:59 PM PST

 Closes: January 31, 2019 at 11:59 PM PST

 Description: TheDream.US is the nation’s largest college access and success program for DREAMers.
 TheDream.US scholarships are for highly motivated DREAMers who want nothing more than to get a college education, but are unable to afford the cost due to limited or no access to federal aid, limited access to state aid, and who, in certain states, face paying out-of-state tuition.

 The National Scholarship is for high school or community college graduates.
 The Opportunity Scholarship is for students who live in targeted, locked-out states where they cannot get in-state tuition.
 Your eligibility for both is based upon where you live.